A Novel About Teenage Tragedy.

-Tags, teen, love, romance, abuse, hope, trust, friendship, high school, college, drama, coming of age, boyfriends, clean read, action, action and adventure, contemporary.
+Tags, teen, love, romance, abuse, hope, trust, friendship, high school, college, drama, coming of age, boyfriends, clean read, action, and adventure, contemporary.

 A short novella about teenage life and struggles written by Cassandra Webb.

-Fighting, shouting, blaming… that’s just few things that Anna’s parents always do.
+Fighting, shouting, blaming… that’s just a few things that Anna’s parents always do.
 What Anna doesn’t understand is why they always fight and why they tend to hurt them when they had the chance to do so.
 They don’t even do something for them to get angry but Anna and her brothers always get the blame.
 When they don’t do well in their school or when they did some mistakes, her parents would always punish them.
-If they achieve something, her parents would always claimed that it is them who made you do it – that they should get the credit for it.
-When Anna experienced what her older brother had experienced before he run away – she also thinks on doing the same thing but she just doesn’t know how since she’s still studying and she don’t have any job to support her and she can’t also just leave her younger brother in the care of their parents.
+If they achieve something, her parents would always claim that it is them who made you do it – that they should get the credit for it.
+When Anna experienced what her older brother had experienced before he run away – she also thinks on doing the same thing but she just doesn’t know how since she’s still studying and she doesn’t have any job to support her and she can’t also just leave her younger brother in the care of their parents.
 As the days passed by, she made a decision that would change her life forever.

 The story was told from many point-of-views but more of it was from Anna and Mitch.

 Anna is an easy-to-read character.
-Maybe, because I already know what she will might do after experiencing cruelty from her parents.
-Even though she’s still unsure of what to do, she always find a way to escape – even for a while – to forget what had just happened in their house.
+Maybe, because I already know what she will do after experiencing cruelty from her parents.
+Even though she’s still unsure of what to do, she always finds a way to escape – even for a while – to forget what had just happened in their house.

 In just a young age, Anna and her brothers already experience what kids shouldn’t deserve.
 People who never know how to be a parent should be prohibited to see their child anymore if they don’t know how to give them proper care and love.
 Their way of disciplining their child is not acceptable.
 It is okay to be strict but not to the point you would almost kill them.
 If I were Anna, I would immediately run away just like how her older brother did.
 Or just go to some authority and report them.